 That is why scope drafting has to be brutally precise.
 AGS works with clients to map actual service delivery, legal entities, contract structure, and operational geography into a certifiable scope that can be defended when a buyer asks for proof.

-If your current PSC.1 scope would be difficult to explain in a tender room, as it is not ready.
+If your current PSC.1 scope would be difficult to explain in a tender room, it is not ready.

 AGS works with private security companies that need their certification to hold up under real scrutiny, including: